 You get a whopping 25 grams of protein per serving, plus almost 6 grams of branch-chain amino acids.
 For those who want to build serious muscle, this is a better choice than Bulletproof Whey.
 It’s also significantly cheaper: $90 for 5 pounds of the stuff.

-Raw Grass Fed Whey – If you’re looking for another product that is as clean and immune-friendly as Bulletproof Whey, you may want to consider this protein powder.
-It’s also made from grass-fed cows, and has been minimally processed to ensure that the whey contains as much of its natural nutrients as possible.
+Raw Grass-Fed Whey – If you’re looking for another product that is as clean and immune-friendly as Bulletproof Whey, you may want to consider this protein powder.
+It’s also made from grass-fed cows and has been minimally processed to ensure that the whey contains as much of its natural nutrients as possible.

 It’s a single-ingredient supplement, but it’s a great option for those who want to eat clean.
 The downside: at $24 for 12 ounces, it’s almost as expensive as Bulletproof Whey.

 Wild Whey Grass-Fed Whey Protein –This is another great alternative for those who want a truly “clean” whey protein supplement.
 Made from grass-fed cow’s milk, it’s 100% free of GMO, hormones, pesticides, herbicides, soy, and gluten, with no added sugar.
-The single-pasteurization and air-drying process ensures the whey protein is as natural as possible.
+The single-pasteurization and air-drying process ensure the whey protein is as natural as possible.

 It’s also highly biologically active, so your body has a much easier time to putting it to use than your average commercial whey protein powder.
 You get a solid 16 grams of protein per serving, plus 8% of your daily calcium intake and just 85 calories in each scoop.
-It’s not even all that pricey—just $20 for a 30-day package size.
+It’s not even all that pricey—just $20 for 30-day package size.